scordio/spring-batch-notion/README.md

 ## Compatibility

-Spring Batch Notion is based on Spring Batch 5 and tested on Spring Boot 3, thus requiring Java 17 or later.
+Spring Batch Notion is based on Spring Batch 5 and tested on Spring Boot 3, thus requiring at least Java 17.

 ## Getting Started